“Don’t lose who you are in the blur of the stars…

 I was worn down and desperately needing alone time to recharge away from all the duties, demands and dishes of mamahood.
 I was also nervously waiting to find out if my beloved aging dog is suffering from kidney failure, and what the implications of that would be.
 The thought of it was wearing on me, heavily.

 After rushing my kids up our hill to the car, because of course we were running late, I realized my two-year old had stolen my car keys out of my purse and hidden them somewhere back at home.
 It was the tiniest thing, but it felt like the biggest defeat.

 Sometimes when we’re standing strong through tough storms for too long, it’s the lightest feather that finally knocks us over.

 I wanted to break down, and so I did.
-We went back home, I stepped away and I cried in private.
+We went back home, I stepped away and I in private.
 Because I needed to.
 Because I had to.
 Because in that moment life was feeling so hard and the only way I could move forward was to feel it all.